 As the internal and external business environment changes, it is important to ensure the Directors’ skills and knowledge are refreshed and updated regularly.
-Accordingly, the Chairman, with the assistance of the Company Secretary, ensures that regular updates on corporate governance, regulatory and technical matters are provided to Directors at Board meetings.
-Operational site visits and meetings with senior management in local teams were also organised during the year.
-In this way, Directors keep their skills and knowledge relevant so as to enable them to continue to fulfil their duties effectively.
+Accordingly the Chairman, with the assistance of the Company Secretary, ensures that regular updates on corporate governance, regulatory and technical matters are provided to Directors at Board meetings.

 All Board Directors have access to the Company Secretary, who advises them on Board and governance matters.

 The Chairman and the Company Secretary work together to ensure Board papers are clear, accurate, delivered in a timely manner to Directors and of sufficient quality to enable the Board to discharge its duties.
 As well as the support of the Company Secretary, there is a procedure in place for any Director to take independent professional advice at the Company’s expense in the furtherance of their duties, where considered necessary.

 In accordance with the Code and the Directors’ letters of appointment, the Directors will put themselves forward for annual re-election.
 Following recommendations from the Nomination Committee, the Board considers that all Directors continue to be effective, committed to their roles and to have sufficient time available to perform their duties.
 Accordingly, all Directors will seek re-election at the Company’s forthcoming AGM.